Great Barton: Church of the Holy Innocents

-The chancel is the earliest part of the building dating from the late 13th century with hexagonal buttresses at the East end.
-Four windows with plate tracery featuring a quatrefoil above two trefoil-cusped lancets feature on the North & South sides, two on each all with 19th Century stained glass.
+The chancel is the earliest part of the building, dating from the late 13th century, with hexagonal buttresses at the East end.
+Four windows with plate tracery featuring a quatrefoil above two trefoil-cusped lancets feature on the North and South sides, two on each all with 19th-century stained glass.
 The East window mixes plate with bar tracery and has three lancets with the central one cusped and ogee-pointed and three encircled quatrefoils at the top.

+Conyer's Green

+Conyer's Green (52.276°N 0.766°E) is a village in Great Barton.